Design comparison

 I hope this was helpful

-Marked as helpful2@lmac-1Posted almost 3 years ago@Yazdun Hi Yazdun, thank you so much for this feedback, it was SO useful and I learnt a lot!
+Marked as helpful2@lmac-1Posted about 3 years ago@Yazdun Hi Yazdun, thank you so much for this feedback, it was SO useful and I learnt a lot!
 I'm so sorry but I've only had time to finish going through it all properly today.

 I haven't accepted your pull request because I wanted to combine your advice with Mike's.
 I just made some changes this week on GitHub and hopefully, you can see an improvement :) open to any further feedback!